 Nocturna offers an alternative reality of Latin American history.
-A reality in which the indigenous people fought back against their colonizers and took back their country.
-As a result, the people of Castellan struggles to remember their ancestral traditions.
+A reality in which the indigenous people beat their oppressors and won back their country.
+As a result, the people of Castellan struggle to remember their ancestral traditions.

 The setting for this novel felt new for me because I have never come across a latinx fantasy novel set in a medieval/early modern setting.
-I loved the way the author Montayne took the history of colonization from all countries in Latin America to create the world of Castellan.
+I loved that Montayne took the history of colonization from all countries in Latin America to create the world of Castellan.

 While reading, I tried very hard to guess what real-life country inspired Castellan, and based on the slang and the mention of mangu, my best guess is the Dominican Republic.
 But I could totally be wrong about that.